lbormann/darts-caller/README.md

 *`-M / --media_path`*

-Setup an absolute path where sounds should be/are located (Just create a new empty folder for that).
+Setup an absolute path where sounds should be/are located (If you are new just create an empty folder for that).
 Examples:
 - (Windows): C:\Users\Luca\Desktop\Programme\autodarts\autodarts-caller-speaker
 - (Linux): /home/luca/autodarts/autodarts-caller-speaker